hengliusky/PRLMU/README.md

 + Python packages: pip3 install numpy opencv-python lmdb pyyaml

 ## Pre-trained Model & Dataset Preparation
-Pretrained model of PRLMU and test sets are available at [BaiduYun](https://pan.baidu.com/s/1jBaxP-_KI7LRh0LLOey55g)(password:7x0w).
-After the dataset downloaded, run `codes/scripts/create_lmdb.py` to transform datasets to binary files(you need  to modify the paths by your self).
+Pretrained model of PRLMU and part of the test set are available at [BaiduYun](https://pan.baidu.com/s/1jBaxP-_KI7LRh0LLOey55g)(password:7x0w).
+After the dataset downloaded, run `codes/scripts/create_lmdb.py` to transform datasets to binary files(you need to modify the paths by yourself).

 ## Training